kowhai-2018/fishlist/README.md

 You can organise yourselves however you like.
 Think about what learning goals you still have at this stage.
 What would you like to learn over the next few days?

+## Good luck!

+And may the fish be with you.